Glossary Terms

 If you can’t locate this information, are unsure about your interest rate or compounding frequency, or prefer assistance with the calculations, your financial institution is usually able to help.

-APY vs. APR: What’s the Difference?
+APY vs. APR: What’s The Difference?

 It’s important not to confuse APY with APR (Annual Percentage Rate) when comparing different financial products.